Myanmar military ousts Aung San Suu Kyi in apparent coup

 While Yangon, the country's largest city, remained calm, people queued at ATMs to withdraw cash and lined up at markets to buy food.

-In the capital Naypyidaw, the road leading to the parliament building was inundated with security personnel with at least five tanks in the vicinity.
+In the capital, Naypyitaw, the road leading to the parliament building was inundated with security personnel, with at least five tanks in the vicinity.
 Armed soldiers and military vehicles surrounded the residences where lawmakers stay during parliamentary sessions.
 A number of military planes were seen flying over the capital.

-Mobile phone services in Yangon were sporadically cut off, and communications in Naypyidaw were also interrupted.
+Mobile phone services in Yangon were sporadically cut off, and communications in Naypyitaw were also interrupted.

 Meanwhile, a verified NLD Facebook account published a statement carrying Suu Kyi's name in the afternoon calling on the public not to accept a military coup and urging them to protest.